But that's not why: Inference adjustment by interactive prototype revision: Results

 \section{Results}

-We perform three experiments with ten repetitions each.
-The experiments begin after the first two stages of the original training schedule of ProtoPNet are completed \parencite{chen_this_2019}.
-For that purpose we use the CUB200-2011 dataset while the initial encoder weights stem from pre-training on ImageNet.
-The model is trained for five epochs with the encoder weights fixed, then all layers and the prototype-vectors are trained jointly with decaying weights for the convolutional blocks.
-Afterwards, we push the prototypes to the closest patch encoding of any training image of the prototype's class.
-Finally the classification head is trained to adjust for the changes and allow for the L1 term to converge \parencite{chen_this_2019}.\\ To enable reproducibility we simulate the user interaction computationally for named experiments.
-To this end we rely on pixelwise annotations included in the dataset \parencite{wah_caltech-ucsd_2011}.
-Prototypes are considered non-object if no ground-truth pixel indicates differently in the image patch that corresponds to the upscaled grid-cell of the prototype.\\ After initial training between $157$ and $251$ of the $2000$ prototypes were identified as non-object prototypes ($\bar{n}_{\textit{bg}}=206 , \bar{n}_{\textit{fg}}=1794$). \Figref{subfig:nonObjectPrototypes} shows a random selection of non-object prototypes for a sample run.
+Our experiment includes three conditions.
+For the baseline condition we complete the first two stages of the original training schedule of ProtoPNet \parencite{chen_this_2019}.
+For that purpose we use the CUB200-2011 dataset.
+The model is trained for five epochs with the encoder weights fixed, then all layers and the prototype-vectors are trained together.
+Afterwards, we push the prototypes to the closest image patch of any training image of the prototype's class.
+Finally the classification head is trained to adjust for the changes and allow for the L1 term to converge \parencite{chen_this_2019}.\\ We aim at a quantitative internal evaluation by dissecting different parts of the training schedule.
+Our experiment aims at comparing (1) the baseline condition, to (2) the presented interactive revision procedure (Alg.~1) and (3) the effect of a subsequent removal of prototypes without replacement by prototype masking.
+To enable reproducibility we simulate the user interaction computationally for named experiments.
+To this end we rely on pixelwise annotations included in the dataset and identify non-object prototypes by computing the image patch using the upscaling-rule \parencite{wah_caltech-ucsd_2011}.
+If there is any overlap between the patch and with the object it is considered to be an object-prototype.
+In contrast denote prototypes have no overlap with the depicted objects non-object prototypes.\\ In the baseline condition between $157$ and $251$ of the $2000$ prototypes were identified as non-object prototypes ($\bar{n}_{\textit{bg}}=206 , \bar{n}_{\textit{fg}}=1794$). \Figref{subfig:nonObjectPrototypes} shows a random selection of non-object prototypes for a sample run.
 Here, an overlap of at least 75\% exists only for 1077 prototypes.
 Analogously, \Figref{subfig:objectPrototypes} shows all prototypes for the class "Eastern Towhee".
+Red boxes indicate the location of the prototype.
+Blue areas indicate where the heatmap of prototype evidence is larger then 1\% of its maximum.

-The final layer uses the maximal evidence for each prototype to predict the image class \parencite{chen_this_2019}.
-Hence, the weights of a prototype in the classification head reflect the impact it has on the final prediction. \Figref{relevance}a shows the distribution for object and non-object prototypes in a representative run with a Gaussian fit for the PDF.
+\Figref{relevance}a shows the distribution of the weights in the final layer for object and non-object prototypes in a representative run with a Gaussian fit for the PDF.
 Larger weights are more frequent for object prototypes with a peak in the PDF at $w = 1.2$.
-However, substantial weights exist also for non-object prototypes indicating their relevance for the prediction.
+However, substantial weights exist also for non-object prototypes highlighting the relevance of the respective non-object prototypes.\\